ObserveObserver/sezScripts/fighterGuild/README.md

 Features:

-Does tokens great, banks for food. can atm be paired with autofighter to just kill cyclopses.
+Does tokens great, banks for food. can atm be paired with autofighter to just kill cyclopses, but i will still add it.

+defaults to black armor, change the enum (ill add diff ones later but i think 99% of ppl fight the black armor)

 Todo: